swiftlang/swift-evolution/proposals/optional-iteration.md

 #### Nested optionals

 Optional patterns do not flatten nested optionals.
-However, syntactically ignoring fairly rare cases involving them - `sequence???...` - would also be unfortunate.
-In the face of this proposal, `for-in`, as a mechanism that only runs on *non-optional* sequences, inherently asks for optional flattening.
+However, leaving fairly rare cases involving them unnoticed - `sequence???...` - would also be unfortunate.
+In consideration of proposed changes, `for-in`, as a mechanism that inherently runs only on *non-optional* sequences, asks for optional flattening.
 Besides, burdening the user with counting the nesting depth where it should be of no importance is something the author believes must be avoided.
-That said, the position herein is to enable implicit optional flattening so that nested optional can be optionally iterated without additional syntactic load.
+That said, the position inclines to enabling implicit optional flattening, so that nested optional can be optionally iterated without additional syntactic load.

 ### Purely implicit